fpclass/lecture-data-types/README.md

-# lecture8
+# Lecture: Data types and type aliases

-Code shown in the eighth lecture.
+Code shown in the CS141 lecture on data types and type aliases.